Introduction

 However, rise time measurement is slightly technically complicated.
 The problem is that the “rising” part is not actually a straight line.
 Rather, it is a “S” (sigmoid) shaped curve.
 The curved portions (green) make accurate measurement difficult.

-To make it easier for the test laboratory to measure rise time, they measure rise time from 10 % of the final vale to 90 % of the final value.
+To make it easier for the test laboratory to measure rise time, they measure rise time from 10 % of the final value to 90 % of the final value.
 This conveniently gets rid of the curved portions that are difficult to measure.

-When the test laboratory mentions the rise time, they will mention the rise time as for an example:
+When the test laboratory mentions the rise time, they will mention the rise time as for example:

 Rise time ( 10 % to 90 % of maximum) = 0.2 seconds